AdobeDocs/commerce-pwa-studio/src/pages/tutorials/setup-storefront/issues/index.md

 ## Other issues

-If you encounter any other issues, ask the Magento community in the [#PWA][] Slack channel.
+If you encounter any other issues, ask the PWA Studio community in the [#PWA][] Slack channel.

 [#pwa]: https://magentocommeng.slack.com/messages/C71HNKYS2